-The RoboCup scenario of soccer playing legged robots represents an extraordinary challenge for the design, control and stability of autonomous bipedal and quadrupedal robots.
+The RoboCup scenario of soccer playing robots represents an extraordinary challenge for the design, control, stability, and behavior of autonomous humanoid robots.
 In a game, fast, goal oriented motions must be planned autonomously and implemented online while preserving the robot's postural stability and adapting them in real-time to the quickly changing environment.

 The Darmstadt Dribblers participated in 2004 as the first German team in a soccer competition of the RoboCup Humanoid League (penalty kick) where they reached the semi-final.
 In RoboCup 2006 the Dribblers reached the 3rd place in the 2-2 games out of 16 teams.
 In 2007 and 2008 the quarter finals out of 20, resp.
 24 teams were reached in the 3-3 games and lost both times in tight games against the later champion.
 In the technical challenges the Dribblers reached the 4th place in 2007 and the 2nd place in 2008 where they were the only team that completed the passing challenge.
+In 2009 the Darmstadt Dribblers reached the first place in the 3-3 games after winning all 8 games in series.
+They also reached the first place in the technical challenge being the only team mastering all 3 parts and received the Louis Vouitton Best Humanoid Award.

 The information processing of the robot's sense-plan-act cycles are realized in two, resp. three layers, cf. Sect.
-4. In RoboCup 2009 the Darmstadt Dribblers participate in the Humanoid KidSize League with further enhanced hardware and software based on the achievements of previous years.
+4. In RoboCup 2010 the Darmstadt Dribblers participate in the Humanoid KidSize League with further enhanced hardware and software based on the achievements of previous years.

 Fig. 1.
-Autonomous humanoid robot Bruno kicking a ball (left), and kinematical structure of the robots (right).
+Autonomous humanoid robot Bruno (with designed head) kicking a ball (left), kinematical robot structure (middle left), main layers of information processing (middle right) and control architecture (right).